vipulnaik/diet-exercise-health/primers/immune-system-primer.md

     kind of white blood cell.
 Both these kinds of cells have both cell-mediated and humoral immune functions.
-But B cells are primarily known for their humoral immune function (the production of antibodies) and T cells are primarily known for their cell-mediated function (directly attacking the infected or cancerous cells).
+But B cells are primarily known for their humoral immune function (the production of antibodies aka immunoglobulins) and T cells are primarily known for their cell-mediated function (directly attacking the infected or cancerous cells).

 * Blood versus tissue versus lymphatic system versus microbiome: